cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-android.md

   In the meantime, you may add getter/setter functions to Cangjie classes manually as a workaround.

-* Mirroring of classes that implement interfaces other than `Any` is not supported.
-An attempt to mirror a class that explicitly implements an interface results in a compile-time error.

 * Mirroring of generic classes is not supported.
 An attempt to mirror a generic class results in a compile-time error.